 The research framework encompasses Iran, India, Indonesia, the United Kingdom, Italy, and Taiwan, regions that each respond in distinct ways to “rivers” and “grains,” understood both as conditions of survival and as the spiritual and cultural core of society.

-Between 2026 and 2027, we envision the exhibitions will bridge the conversations with local communities and engage in dialogue with situated forms of knowledge.
-Through experimental and visual art, it unfolds as a dynamic exploration of food, culture, philosophy, ecology, history, economics and social systems, inviting viewers to rethink the interactions between nature and life, from seeds and fields, to rivers and ports, and onward to households and streets.
+Starting in 2026, the exhibition will expand into local communities, fostering dialogue with situated forms of knowledge and lived experience.
+Through experimental and visual art, it unfolds as a dynamic exploration of food, culture, philosophy, ecology, history, economics, and social systems.
+It invites audiences to reconsider the intricate relationships between nature and everyday life—from seeds and fields, to rivers and ports, and ultimately to households and streets.

 Artists and cultural practitioners are invited to respond to the exhibition’s themes through their own ways of thinking, addressing present-day challenges, lived conditions, and the possibilities of working together across territories and beyond cultural boundaries.
 Each work is not a static display, but an extension of research itself: evidence of the ongoing flows between individuals and society, and between human life and ecological systems.